jonnonz1/nz-statute-book/acts/public/2025/taxation-annual-rates-for-2024-25-emergency-response-and-remedial-measures-act-2025.md

   (3BB) For the purposes of subsection (3)﻿(a)﻿(i), if the supplier received the goods from an associated person, the amount of input tax for the recipient is,—
     (a) to the extent to which paragraph (b) does not apply, the tax fraction of the purchase price of the goods when they were last supplied by a person who is not associated with the supplier; or
     (b) if, after the supply referred to in paragraph (a) but before the supply referred to in subsection (2), the goods were supplied by a registered person (person A) associated with the supplier and all or part of the supply made by person A was a taxable supply, the amount of output tax accounted for by person A that relates to the taxable supply.
-(3) Subsections (1) and (2) apply to goods acquired by a person on and after 30 March 2022.
+(3) Subsections (1) and (2) apply to taxable periods starting on or after 30 March 2022.
 However, subsections (1) and (2) do not apply to a person if the person has taken a tax position in respect of the goods before 26 August 2024 and that tax position relied on section 3A(3)﻿(a)﻿(i) of the Goods and Services Tax Act 1985 as it was before the amendments made by subsections (1) and (2).

 ### 206 Section 5 amended (Meaning of term supply)
 (1) In section 5(3C), replace financial service with financial service or the transfer of an emissions unit.